 Each parent-child pair participated in an observation study, during which time they observed living plants and pollinators.
-In order to increase the opportunities for noticing pollination, participants were asked to visit four adjacent garden areas.
+In order to increase the opportunities for noticing pollination, the researcher asked participants to visit four adjacent garden areas.
 To allow for the vagaries of pollinator activity and to be consistent with how people learn in informal environments (Bell, Lewenstein, Shouse, & Feder, 2009), families could visit these areas in any sequence, could engage deeply or casually according to their interests, and could return to any area as desired so long as they visited each area.
 After completing this sequence, participants visited a fifth area, which featured a large-scale flower model (a median section of a typical angiosperm flower, 18 inches long by 14 inches wide by 21 inches high) and one butterfly puppet and one bee puppet.

-At the start of the observation study, the researcher described the study's protocol, identified the garden areas, suggested that participants take about 10 minutes according to their interests, and responded to questions asked by either participant.
-The researcher also reminded the parent to talk with their child according to prior instruction.
-Finally, in order to frame their activity in the garden, both parents and children were instructed, "You can learn a lot about bugs and plants by looking for and talking about pollination together."
+At the start of the observation study, the researcher described the study's protocol, identified the garden areas, suggested that participants take about 10 min according to their interests, and responded to questions asked by either participant.
+The researcher also reminded the parent to talk with his or her child according to prior instruction.
+Finally, in order to frame their activity in the garden, the researcher instructed both parents and children, "You can learn a lot about bugs and plants by looking for and talking about pollination together."

-Each observation study was videotaped and each participant wore a dual-channel, wireless microphone.
-Video data focused on parent-child interactions and on the features of objects that they appeared to observe.
-Each observation study lasted for an average of 14 minutes, 40 seconds (SD = 3.56) and ranged from about 6 minutes to 25 minutes.
+Each observation study was videotaped, and each participant wore a dual-channel, wireless microphone.
+Video data focused on parent-child interactions and on the features of objects that parents and children appeared to observe.
+Observation studies lasted for an average of 14 min, 40 s (SD = 3.56), and ranged from about 6 min to 25 min.